Sourdough

-Sourdough is a type of bread that uses fermentation by naturally occurring yeast and lactobacillus bacteria to raise the dough.
+Sourdough is a leavening agent containing naturally occurring yeast and lactobacillus bacteria.
+The term is used to describe bread baked with sourdough, while the sourdough itself is referred to as a starter.
 In addition to leavening the bread, the fermentation process produces lactic acid, which gives the bread its distinctive sour taste and improves its keeping qualities.

 History

-Sourdough is one of the most ancient forms of bread.
+Sourdough is one of the most ancient and popular forms of leavening bread.
 It was the standard method of breadmaking for most of human history until the Middle Ages, when it was replaced by barm.
 Barm, in turn, was replaced in the late 19th and early 20th centuries by industrially produced baker's yeast.

-The Encyclopedia of Food Microbiology states: "One of the oldest sourdough breads dates from 3700 BCE and was excavated in Switzerland, but the origin of sourdough fermentation likely relates to the origin of agriculture in the Fertile Crescent and Egypt several thousand years earlier", and "Bread production relied on the use of sourdough as a leavening agent for most of human history; the use of baker's yeast as a leavening agent dates back less than 150 years from the year of 2014".
-Sourdough remained the usual form of leavening down into the European Middle Ages until being replaced by barm from the beer brewing process, and after 1871 by purpose-cultured yeast.
+The Encyclopedia of Food Microbiology states: "One of the oldest sourdough breads dates from 3700 BC and was excavated in Switzerland, but the origin of sourdough fermentation likely relates to the origin of agriculture in the Fertile Crescent and Egypt several thousand years earlier", and "Bread production relied on the use of sourdough as a leavening agent for most of human history; the use of baker's yeast as a leavening agent dates back less than 150 years from the year of 2014".
+Pliny the Elder described several methods of sourdough leavening to make bread.
+Sourdough remained the usual form of leavening down into the European Middle Ages until being replaced by barm from the beer-brewing process, and after 1871 by purpose-cultured yeast.

 French bakers brought sourdough techniques to Northern California during the California Gold Rush, and it remains a part of the culture of San Francisco today.
 (The nickname remains in "Sourdough Sam", the mascot of the San Francisco 49ers.)
 Sourdough has long been associated with the 1849 gold prospectors, though they were more likely to make bread with commercial yeast or baking soda.
 The "celebrated" San Francisco sourdough is a white bread characterized by a pronounced sourness, and indeed the strain of Lactobacillus in sourdough starters is named Fructilactobacillus sanfranciscensis (previously Lactobacillus sanfranciscensis), alongside the sourdough yeast Kasachstania humilis (previously Candida milleri) found in the same cultures.